mergestat/mergestat-lite/README.md

 `askgit` will look for a `GITHUB_TOKEN` environment variable when executing, to use for authentication.
 This is also true if running as a runtime loadable extension.

+##### Rate Limiting

+All API requests to GitHub are [rate limited](https://docs.github.com/en/graphql/overview/resource-limitations#rate-limit).
+The following tables make use of the GitHub GraphQL API (v4), which rate limits additionally based on the "complexity" of GraphQL queries.
+Generally speaking, the more fields/relations in your GraphQL query, the higher the "cost" of a single API request, and the faster you may reach a rate limit.
+Depending on your SQL query, it's hard to know ahead of time what a good client-side rate limit is.
+By default, each of the tables below will fetch **100 items per page** and permit **2 API requests per second**.
+You can override both of these parameters by setting the following environment variables:

+1. `GITHUB_PER_PAGE` - expects an integer between 1 and 100, sets how many items are fetched per-page in API calls that paginate results.
+2. `GITHUB_RATE_LIMIT` - expressed in the form `(number of requests) / (number of seconds)` (i.e. `1/3` means at most 1 request per 3 seconds)

+If you encounter a rate limit error that looks like `You have exceeded a secondary rate limit`, consider setting the `GITHUB_PER_PAGE` value to a lower number.
+If you have a large number of items to scan in your query, it may take longer, but you should avoid hitting a rate limit error.

 ##### `github_stargazers`

 Table-valued-function that returns a list of users who have starred a repository.